graphicintuitions/graphic-intuitions/src/pages/covid19-updates/index.md

 ## <a id="daily-updates"></a>Daily Updates

+**July 14 - CEWS extended until December**

+Yesterday the Government of Canada announced its intention to extend the CEWS program until December.
+Details on the extension are expected to be released later this week.
+There are however, still many businesses that are still uncertain about their ability to qualify for the program

 **June 16 - CEBA Expansion**

 Yesterday the Canadian government [announced](https://can01.safelinks.protection.outlook.com/?url=https%3A%2F%2F458rl1jp.r.us-east-1.awstrack.me%2FL0%2Fhttps%3A%252F%252Fwww.canada.ca%252Fen%252Fdepartment-finance%252Fnews%252F2020%252F06%252Fmore-small-businesses-can-soon-access-the-canada-emergency-business-account.html%2F1%2F01000172bd4aabf2-a21671db-e725-4911-9576-8c89a4476771-000000%2Fkf_PTinU0zY7KhJDAzYdO8uLUp4%3D166&data=02%7C01%7Csteve.whittington%40flaman.com%7C3d505c2f1c43435536af08d811f82d15%7C5f676672a6704aaca030e1d1a7248b94%7C0%7C0%7C637279104917115116&sdata=wFsaNm6Rd1i2D13DhAsxriPyGLAfTwgsgQWPkGZXCyM%3D&reserved=0) that as of Friday, June 19, 2020, applications will be accepted so that more small businesses can access the Canada Emergency Business Account (CEBA).
 This means that owner-operated small businesses that had been ineligible for the program due to their lack of payroll, sole proprietors receiving business income directly, as well as family-owned corporations remunerating in the form of dividends rather than payroll will become eligible this week.